Eurovision Young Musicians 1996: Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

-Broadcasting
+Broadcasts

 EBU members from the following countries broadcast the final round.
+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.